dbiersach/scicomp100-cpp-linux/README.md

-# scicomp100-cpp-linux
+# Welcome to the BNL Introduction to Scientific Computing (SciComp 100) Courseware
-BNL Introduction to Scientific Computing (SciComp 100) Courseware
+## using C++/14 with Code::Blocks and LibreOffice on Linux